mlammens/MAT-141/MAT-141-FA20-PLV-Syllabus.md

 include data gathering, numerical and graphical data summaries;
 elementary probability; binomial, normal and sampling distributions;
-confidence intervals; hypothesis testing; t-tests; regression and correlation; analysis of variance; and nonparametric statistics.
+confidence intervals; hypothesis testing; t-tests; regression and correlation; analysis of variance; and non-parametric statistics.
 This course includes the use of the R programming language to analyze data sets.